 To support its mandate to serve and protect the public, the College is responsible for encouraging continuous quality improvement within the profession of pharmacy.
 With better data and information, both pharmacy professionals and the College can make evidence-informed decisions to improve the quality of pharmacy care in Ontario.

-An Expert Panel Report on Quality Indicators for Pharmacy has been developed to reflect the work of the panel and describe the indicators.
 In addition, the College has developed a Quality Indicators for Pharmacy leaflet that provides a short summary of the indicators as well as their importance and relevance to pharmacy.

 |Appropriateness of dispensed medications, medication-related hospital visits and transitions of care